 1. Check the Scene

-Before approaching, make sure the area is safe for both you and the victim.
+Before approaching victims, make sure the area is safe for both you and the victim.
 Avoid hazards like traffic, fire, or electrical dangers so you can provide help without putting yourself at risk.

 Call 911 as soon as you confirm the person is unresponsive.
 If others are nearby, ask someone else to make the call so you can start CPR without delay.
 Quick action ensures that professional help is on the way while you provide life-saving compressions.